 Church Law & Tax

-The Latest News and Advice... this free page is designed to help churches assess the legal, tax, financial, and risk management considerations of this rapidly changing situation—and then make sound decisions.
+The Latest News and Advice for the Church during the pandemic... resources designed to help churches assess the legal, tax, financial, and risk management considerations of this rapidly changing situation—and then make sound decisions.

 Church management, People Safety and Liability; safety tips and resources to help your church stay informed about COVID-19